In this article on permissive parents, you'll:

 Why do permissive parents often find parenting such a challenge?

-As indirectly stated in the previous section, permissive parents score high on responsiveness with their loving and affectionate attitude.
+As indirectly stated in the previous section, parents who are permissive score high on responsiveness with their loving and affectionate attitude.

 However, they score low on demandingness.
 Another word for demandingness could be control or discipline.
 And a low level of demandingness was considered less fortunate by Baumrind.

-According to Diana Baumrind and other later researchers, children of permissive parents tend have high self esteem, good social skills but are also prone to be more involved in problematic juvenile behavior such as drug or alcohol use.
+According to Diana Baumrind and other later researchers, children of parents who are permissive tend have high self esteem, good social skills but are also prone to be more involved in problematic juvenile behavior such as drug or alcohol use.

-A typical more public or layman opinion of children of permissive parents is that because kids of permissive parents get every need and want satisfied, they tend to become spoilt and bossy oblivious of other people's needs.
+A typical more public or layman opinion of children of permissive parents is that because kids of parents who are permissive get every need and want satisfied, they tend to become spoilt and bossy oblivious of other people's needs.

 These are the common scientific and layman views on permissive parents.